apify/apify-docs/content/academy/web_scraping_for_beginners/best_practices.md

 Define any [constant variables](https://softwareengineering.stackexchange.com/questions/250619/best-practices-reasons-for-string-constants-in-javascript) that globally apply to the scraper in a single file named **constants.js**, from where they will all be imported.
 Constant variable names should be in `UPPERCASE_WITH_UNDERSCORES` style.

-> If you have a whole lot of constant variables, they can be in a folder named **constant** organized into different files.
+> If you have a whole lot of constant variables, they can be in a folder named **constants** organized into different files.

 ### [](#use-es6) Use modern ES6 JavaScript